qnkhuat/ubinote/README.md

 - [ ] Upload images,videos ?

 TODO next:
+- figure out why when select toucan does not return an AnnotationInstance
+- figure out how to do hydaration, and  fix clob 500 when return to user
 - Organizae the api a bit more: get archive will return all annotations and stuff